Markusdreyer/react-workshop/step-by-step.md

   Great, now things are centered!
 However, having the button and the header on the same line isn't ideal.
 Lets improve this by getting them on separate lines.

-  We can do this by adding another `<Box>` component that wraps around the text you've written
+  We can do this by adding another `<Box>` component that wraps around the text you've written, try doing this now.

   <details>
       <summary>:sparkles:Show solution:sparkles:</summary>